guillier/433mhz_receiver/readme.md

-# Decoder for La Crosse Weather Sensors TX2/TX3/TX4
+# Decoder for both La Crosse Weather Sensors TX2/TX3/TX4 and Alecto WS1700

 To create the RRD file: